SachaWheeler/sachawheeler.github.io/_posts/2019-4-18-Pedal-Board.md

 ![](/images/pedalboard/IMG_7998.JPEG)
 ![](/images/pedalboard/IMG_7999.JPEG)

-Time to add the power supply underneath
+Time to add the power supply underneath, also by velcro (for the time being)

 ![](/images/pedalboard/IMG_8002.JPG)